 Few places in the world can induce images of pristine turquoise waters, white powdered sandy beaches and tropical palm-tree paradise.
 Zanzibar is one of them.
 Zanzibar, a semi-autonomous territory of Tanzania is located just off the country’s coast but with its own unique heritage and cultural flavor it feels like an entirely different world.
 It offers a unique culture experience along with being the most tranquil setting for pure relaxation.
 I can safely say that I found my personal slice of paradise here.
-There are many reasons Zanzibar is one of Africa’s top travel destinations, but here are my top Ten of the Zanzibari experiences to get you started.

 1. Get Lost in Streets of Stone Town

 Whether you’re coming from mainland Tanzania or any other side of the world, your first glimpse of the island will most probably be Stone Town, which marks the center of the island’s history.

 Stone Town is a very lively place where you’ll find a mixture of Arabic, African, Indian and European cultures living comfortably together.
 Life is lived very much as it was in the past and the many mosques’ call to prayer can be heard echoing above the narrow streets five times daily.
 The labyrinth of narrow streets and dark winding alleys are packed with secret spots to eat and shop while you discover Zanzibar’s past.

 Zanzibar was once the center for the East African slave and ivory trade.
 During its peak in the 19th century men, women and children were forced into slavery on the mainland, abused and auctioned in a slave market then shipped off abroad.
 The old slave market is a sobering reminder of man’s cruelty back in the day.

 Stone Town is a perfect place to get lost in and absorb the timeless atmosphere of towns’ historic streets.